 Structured Skills Center Program (SSC)

-In an effort to meet all students’ needs, GBSD offers a specialized, structured program for students with behavioral, social, and emotional needs for a temporary time period.
-SSC programming is based on applied behavior analysis theory, cognitive behavioral theory, and restorative practices including the following:
+In an effort to meet all students’ needs, GBSD offers a specialized, structured program for students with special needs designed to provide services on a temporary basis until the student gains the skills needed to be successful in a less restrictive setting.
+SSC programming is based on behavior analysis theory, cognitive behavioral theory and restorative practices.

 - PBIS school-wide systems